 Tibet Travel Information

 All travelers who are traveling in Tibet are requested to bear in mind that Tibet is extremely remote and isolated.
-The Himalayan ranges remain still one of the most fascinating but least developed parts of the world.
+The Himalayan ranges remain one of the most fascinating but least developed parts of the world.
 On top of that, with its very short history of tourism (just about 15 years), the facilities for tourists, although being widely promoted, are still at a basic and limited scale.
 Therefore, visitors are requested not to have high expectations in terms of facilities in Tibet.
-You can rather take this tour as an adventure from every point of view e.g., road, hotel, visa, altitude, etc. However, we will always put all our efforts into making your journey as pleasant as possible.
+You can rather take this tour as an adventure from every point of view, e.g., road, hotel, visa, altitude, etc. However, we will always put all our efforts into making your journey as pleasant as possible.

-How to get to Tibet?
+How do get to Tibet?

 By 4-Wheel Vehicles: